oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/common-mounts.md

 ### Configuration

-This section discusses a typical common mount configuration for the Model in Image use case.
+This section describes a typical common mount configuration for the Model in Image use case.

 #### Common mount images

 One or more common mount images can be configured on a domain resource `serverPod`.
-A `serverPod` can be defined at the domain scope which applies to every pod in the domain plus the introspector job's pod, at a specific WebLogic cluster's scope, or at a specific WebLogic server pod's scope.
-The domain scope is typically the most applicable for the Model in Image use case; for example:
+A `serverPod` can be defined at the domain scope, which applies to every pod in the domain, plus the introspector job's pod, at a specific WebLogic cluster's scope, or at a specific WebLogic Server pod's scope.
+Typically, the domain scope is the most applicable for the Model in Image use case; for example:

 ```